 What is E-A-T?
 E-A-T stands for “Expertise, Authoritativeness, Trustworthiness.”

 You need to eat to live.
 And so does your website content.
-A different kind of “eat,” but the idea is the same.
+So, of course, a different kind of “eat,” but the idea is to rank better on Google.

 That’s right, and we’re talking about E-A-T. We first saw this acronym when Google’s Search Quality Guidelines got leaked in 2014.
-But with Google’s official release, we now know just how vital E-A-T is.
-This year, E-A-T is set to be a huge deal.
+But with Google’s official 2020 release, we now know just how vital E-A-T is.
+So this year, E-A-T is set to be a huge deal.
 Our SEO Services deal with getting your site to comply with Google’s E-A-T most essential factors.

 Why is E-A-T So Important for Your Web Pages?